 We had two trainers, each from the Lugansk Center of Postgraduate Education located ~20hour train ride to the east of Ukraine.
 The main trainer was a professional methodist who executed the training the Russian Language.
 Her assistant was a Community Development Peace Corps Volunteer who has extensive experience in business and strategic planning.

 The seminar started with a bunch of wide eyed participants completely overwhelmed with the PDM theory upchucked in their laps.
 Myself, I was worried we started our project with the wrong seminar, that it was too abstract or theory based for the concept to be introduced in our first round.
 However, about 45 minutes into the seminar, the practical application began.
 We divided the participants into 5 groups who were each responsible for creating their own project ideas, goals, SWOT analysis, and objectives.
 At this stage, all the smiles came out.
-Great ideas were flying around the room and each participant seemed to enjoy being there.
+Great ideas flew around the room and each participant seemed to enjoy being there.

 In the end, our project team considered the day a success.
-We gave ourselves big pats on the back and turned our eyes towards the next step our our grant implementation…building the resource center.
+We gave ourselves big pats on the back and turned our eyes towards the next step of our grant implementation…building the resource center.